 - In the main window you will see that there is an option to stop System Stop, restart System reset, and to upload a file and use it in the Upload file system.
 It's that easy and practical!

-Of course, DistroTest is totally free.
+Of course, DistroTest is totally price quotation.
 Therefore, you have all these systems without having to pay any type of subscription, you don't even need registrations.
 Of course, you can only use the chosen system for 1 hour, after that the virtual machine will automatically disconnect.